-- followed by a closing parenthesis, - followed by, on the next lines, SQL-syntax foreign key clauses for each of the foreign key attributes. - CS 328 class style: it is OK to write these relation structures in any order. - (That is, even though, in SQL, you must create a table before a foreign key in another create table statement references it, we are not enforcing that ordering for relation structure form.)
+- followed by a closing parenthesis, - followed by, on the next lines, SQL-syntax foreign key clauses for each of the foreign key attributes. - Put a blank line before starting the relation structure form for the next relation. - CS 328 class style: it is OK to write these relation structures in any order. - (That is, even though, in SQL, you must create a table before a foreign key in another create table statement references it, we are not enforcing that ordering for relation structure form.)